 I worked as counselor and relationship coach in a country were women did not know that being discriminated is not their doing, and not a reason to be ashamed.
 I worked with people who went from objectification to humiliations,, to eradicate pain and the feeling of being inadequate, process the rejection, the guilt, the trauma.
 And yet, I could not really obtain what I knew and was offering to others but from an intellectual point of view.
 Something had to go deeper, shut the words, the noise, the logic, and just be.
 I certified in hypnosis and on some level, things were happening for my clients.
 Especially the cerebral ones that did not like to be touched.
 But for me it was not it.

 Bowen gave me that.
 I cried at the simplest of touches and felt light, liberated, euphoric.
 There was no "why " I cried, "why " I am happy.
 I just was.

 This has to be experienced.

-Now the idea of trying to find it from the outside is a strange notion.
+Now the idea of trying to find this acceptance from the outside is a strange notion.
 I enjoy relationships, for the joy of giving.
 Because I have surplus.
 Not in a sacrifice, exchange kind of way, but a genuine giving, generous source.

-Bowen, was the click that started it all,and I chose it over everything else I have learned, due to the fact that it is a technique that deals with the physical and the emotional without my imput.
-It is a technique to alieviate pain, that also deals with any other issue one may have.
+Bowen, was the click that started it all, and I chose it over everything else I have learned, due to the fact that it is a technique that deals with the physical and the emotional without my imput.
+It is a technique to alieviates pain, that also deals with any other issue one may have.

 By doing body work, any body work, we allow the traumatic memories stored in our cells to be free, the tightness of the fascia to let go, and the electric energy to flow freely again.